Walking the Camino

 They say that the Camino de Santiago calls you.
-I didn’t believe it would ever call me until it did.
-If you are feeling the need to take this life-changing journey, then I’m honored to be part of your first steps.
+If you are feeling the call to walk this life-changing journey, then I’m honored to be part of your first steps.

 Lizz didn’t know what the Camino was, but she didn’t hesitate for a second before saying yes.

 We set out on the Camino del Norte – the Northern Route – on Aug.
 16, 2019, and we arrived in Santiago de Compostela 35 days later.
 Forever changed.

 This guide with the Camino Frances Stages is being updated as we walk!
 We started our journey on August 12th from Saint-Jean-Pied-de-Port in France.
 We have 45 days to walk all the way to Santiago with an add-on walk to Cape Finisterre.
 This is the second pilgrimage on “The Way” for my walking pal, Lizz,…

 The first 100 miles on the Camino is what we call the “body phase”.
 Soon we will move on to the mind phase and the soul phase, but here we are battling the real aches and pains of bodies that aren’t used to walking between 12 and 20 miles every day.
 The pain was real!
 But so was the beauty of Spain.

 Each day-by-day story is accompanied by video and tips for that stage on the Camino del Norte.
 At the end of the daily accounts, we have an in-depth video from our post-Camino perspective on what those first 100 miles on the Camino were like.

 As we leave our beachside campground and our first rest day, we are starting to leave the physical stage – the body phase of the Camino de Santiago – and we are entering the mind phase.
 We are learning that we can ignore the pain and enjoy the walk.
 But it’s a long transition.
 One day we will feel great, and the next day we struggle through the whole stage.